Total Days : 11 Days

 Day 05: Jaipur

-We shall visit the Hawa Mahal or Palace of the Winds, a five-storied structure of pink sandstone with semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
-It was built in 1799 so that veiled royal women could peer down unseen by the world through its 593 stone screens.
+After breakfast, we will visit the Hawa Mahal or Palace of the Winds, a five-storied structure of pink sandstone with semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
+It was built in 1799 so that veiled royal women could peer down unseen by the world through its 593 stone screens

-Later, we proceed for a guided tour of the City Palace & Observatory.
+In the afternoon, we proceed on a tour Of the City Palace & Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthani and Mughal architecture.
-The center of the palace is a seven-storied building called Chandra Palace, with fine views over the gardens and the city.
-Next stop the City Palace is the Solar Observatory - an astronomical treasure house, with solar device that gives accurate predictions till date.
+The palace lies in the heart of the city and occupies the whole central grid.
+The fortified wall has seven gates and was built for protection from invading armies and animals that lived in jungles, which surrounded the wall that time.
+Next, we visit the Solar Observatory - an astronomical treasure house, with solar device that give accurate predictions till date.

 Day 06: Jaipur / Fatehpur Sikri / Agra (245 Kms) (06 Hrs Drive)